MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

     - A decision-log doc (or a running log) and a next-agenda doc are saved to files.

     - The agenda reflects unfinished items and prior decisions.
+> **Note**: You may get a response from Cowork notifying you that there is no Teams transcript or recording regarding the five Summit evidence meetings.
+This is expected behavior.

 ## Task 5: Get updated information from within your organization

-1. In a new InPrivate window navigate to https://copilot.cloud.microsoft.com and login as **Joni Sherman** with the credentials provided.
-1. Select the **Cowork** tab at the top left of the navigation menu.
+1. Still as Joni Sherman, select **+ New Task** at the left-hand side of the navigation menu.
-1. Select **+ New Task**.
 1. In the prompt field, copy and paste the following prompt:
    I’ve been out for two weeks.
 Catch me up: what decisions were made, which threads moved, and what tasks came due while I was away.
 Build me a prioritized re-entry plan for my first day back, and draft catch-up replies for the threads that need me — hold them for my review.
 1. Send the prompt by selecting the white circle with the black up-arrow in the bottom-right corner.